-Sure, it’s a great bonding moment to stand around the barbecue with beer in hand, but when your party involves not only family but friends, neighbours, work colleagues and children, the workload of working the food stand can sometimes be too much.
-With larger get-togethers it may be worth bringing in the professionals to provide a catering service to ensure your party goes off without a hitch without you even needing to lift a finger.
+Sure, it's a great bonding moment to stand around the barbecue with a beer in hand, but when your party involves not only family but friends, neighbours, work colleagues, and children, the workload of working the food stand can sometimes be too much.
+With larger get-togethers, it may be worth bringing in the professionals to provide a catering service to ensure your party goes off without a hitch without you even needing to lift a finger.

 While eating, drinking or catching your breath after a dance marathon, it’s good to sit down and catch up with your guests.
 This requires having an adequate number of seats to sit down on.
 Once you’ve received RSVPs from your guests and have a rough number of people attending, you’ll be able to consider how many chairs, benches or lounges to purchase or hire for the event.

 Keep the kids entertained